 And finally, don't forget...

 Identity theft is a growing problem in the UK – and you should try to protect yourself from this by treating confidential documents carefully.
 If you wish to dispose of bank documents, credit card receipts or health records consider getting a shredder and destroying the documents.

 Equally, be careful not to throw out documents you might later need.
 This is especially true if you are undertaking a house clearance for a deceased relative.
-Don't get rid of any official looking paperwork until the estate has been settled.
+Don’t get rid of any official-looking paperwork until the estate has been settled.
 If you are in any doubt talk to the solicitor or executor dealing with the estate.
-More advice is available from the Home Office.
+More advice is available from Action Fraud.

 Your health & safety

 If you are moving around a lot of items in a house that have been undisturbed for some time you are likely to dislodge a large amount of dust.
 Always open plenty of windows before you start and consider getting a dust mask, particularly if clearing items from a loft or cellar.

 Take extra care when lifting heavy items.
 Bend from the knees, keeping a straight back.
 If you are carrying something with someone else always discuss how you will lift the item and where you will move it first – this helps avoid accidents through confusion, not to mention dents in the house’s plasterwork!
 A useful guide to manual handling from the Health and Safety Executive is here.

 If you’ve managed to deal with everything then you’ve earned the chance to have a cup of tea and put your feet up.
 Let’s hope you haven’t cleared a comfy armchair and the kettle in the process!
 If, however, just reading this guide has made you feel exhausted, why not call us or book online now to get your house clearance done and dusted.